Betting Right in the Premier League: How Statistics, Psychological Factors and Data Play Their Part in Every Game

 Data is beautiful.
 Thanks to the advent of so many websites that keep track of different statistical aspects of the game, there are a lot of advanced statistics to work with when analyzing soccer betting markets.

-Bettors can make great use of the available data to refine their decisions.
+Bettors can make great use of the available data to refine their decisions and there are lots of football betting stats that every bettor needs to know.

 Quite easily, teams that create more chances and have more possession of the balls are usually more likely to be involved in higher scoring games.
 Of course, this is factored into the odds, but you can still interpret the data to your advantage, especially if you bet early.